 This year, Facebook was found using an undercover VPN of sorts to track activities of users, such as their app usage on smartphones.

 The VPN is branded as Onavo, and Facebook didn’t disclose its ownership of the VPN until it was found to be part-time VPN and part-time spying software.

 Onavo VPN has been included as part of the Facebook app for Android and iOS.
-With this faux VPN, Facebook has kept close tabs on how users use different social media apps, allowing the company to get a head start over emerging innovative apps and incorporate their features in Facebook.
+But with this faux VPN, Facebook has kept close tabs on how users use different social media apps, allowing the company to get a head start over emerging innovative apps and incorporate their features on Facebook.

-Apple’s updated privacy policies has led to the removal of Onavo VPN from the App Store.
+Apple’s updated privacy policies have led to the removal of the Onavo VPN from the App Store.
 Google soon followed suit and removed it from the Play Store as well.